 According to the World Health Organization, over 1.7 billion people worldwide do not have access to even the most basic sanitation facilities.
 An even greater number lack access to safely managed sanitation or sewerage systems.
 The ripple effect leads to some staggering statistics.
 Almost a million people die annually of preventable, communicable diseases, including almost a quarter of a million children under 5.
 About a third of the world’s school-aged children, mostly girls, miss class or drop out because of a lack of hygienic resources (a predicament that can lead to embarrassment, harassment, and threats to their safety).
 These and other sanitation equity-related conditions perpetuate the cycle of poverty, epidemics, and even climate change.
 The team at change:WATER Labs, led by CEO and inventor, Diana Yousef, hopes to address these with their innovative, waste-shrinking, waterless toilet system, the iThrone.
 And Tacuna Systems is proud to be part of their efforts.

 The idea behind change:WATER’s iThrone system is simple — evaporation.
 Human waste is mostly water.
 What if, instead of flushing it using valuable, drinkable water sources, it was desiccated?
 Could that waterless toilet promote the evaporation of its liquid content, releasing pure water molecules into the atmosphere?
-What if this could be done so efficiently that it would leave only a small amount of dry solids?
+What if this process were so efficient that it would leave only a small amount of dry solids?
 Perhaps these dry solids could be used for energy production, fertilizer, or other useful applications.

 The iThrone waterless sanitation system “does its business” exactly through this process, borrowed from the evaporation mechanism found in plants.
 Each self-contained unit has bags made of a special, 95% compostable micro-porous membrane that collects human waste and releases pure, molecular water, leaving behind just a small amount of residual solids.
 Bags that collect these solids need to be replaced only once or twice a month, the company estimates, depending on usage.
 The iThrone operates without any water or external power source.
 Instead, it derives its required energy from the collected waste itself.

 Cost is another advantage of the system.
 Unlike other portable toilet solutions, the iThrone is cheaply and easily serviceable.
 Rather than having to pump liquids out of tanks, the iThrone simply requires the collection of these small, dry, compostable bags.
-And unlike alternatives which have to be emptied almost daily, the waste-shrinking iThrone only has be to be serviced monthly.
+And unlike alternatives which have to be emptied almost daily, the waste-shrinking iThrone requires only monthly service.
 Likewise, the iThrone is less expensive to produce than alternative waterless toilets.
 These lower production and maintenance price points make the system more accessible to the areas that most need it.

 iThrone Live Testing Take One: Uganda